alrf/mojolicious-app/README.md

 You can use the application: `http://<your_server_ip>:3000`

 ==========
-On CentOS should be installed: `yum install httpd mc cpan gcc perl-App-cpanminus.noarch perl-DBI perl-DBD-MySQL mariadb-server`
+Some explanations for deployment on CentOS: `yum install mc cpan gcc perl-App-cpanminus.noarch perl-DBI perl-DBD-MySQL mariadb-server`